ch-mcl/PS2_RidgeRacerV_ArchiveTool/README.md

 2. Drag and Drop "R5_ALL" folder
 3. You can get R5.ALL and patched execution file of Ridge Racer V

-## Ridge Racer Arcede Battle
+## Ridge Racer Arcade Battle
-This tool also able to extract files from "Ridge Racer Arcede Battle RRV3 Ver A".
+This tool also able to extract files from "Ridge Racer Arcade Battle RRV3 Ver A".
 (Building is potentially.
 Because I never tested.)

 You needs alternatively preapre those files.